aviumlabs/phoenix-compose/README.md

 - generates a random password for the Postgres account

 The prepare script performs the following actions during finalization:
-- prepares the config/dev.exs dev environment:
+- prepares the config/dev.exs and config/test.exs to run in docker:
   - sets the ip address to 0, 0, 0, 0
   - sets the database host
   - sets the database password (pulled from the .env file)